SaswatB/FoodBeGone/README.md

 -Before doing the store visit survey, we thought that restaurants were buying materials to some extent in anticipation of demand.
 However, through a store visit survey, we found that most restaurants face daily problems that they waste their unsold, surplus foods and these foods end up being thrown away most of the time.

 ## What's next for FoodBeGone
--We can add specific pickup time options and add delivery services in conjunction with delivery api to better meet the needs of certain customers.
-Also, for customers who want to donate, we can create a culture of food donation in connection with the government.

 ## Team
 -Dalia <br/>